 Roots to Recovery is delivered in partnership by Pembrokeshire Coast National Park Authority and Mind Pembrokeshire and supported through the National Lottery Community Fund until September 2024.

-A programme of activities is available from our ‘hubs’ at the Mind Pembrokeshire Resource Centre in Haverfordwest and the Hafal Resource Centre in Tenby.
-We also have plans to offer activities from a North Pembrokeshire hub early in 2022.
+A programme of activities is available from our ‘hubs’ at the Mind Pembrokeshire Resource Centre in Haverfordwest and Pembroke Town Hall.
 The project includes mentors who support other participants and activities taking place from the hubs.

 Our activities are designed to be accessible, fun and sometimes relaxing, with the opportunity to learn new skills and meet new friends.
 A typical programme might include:

 - Walks (to suit a range of abilities)

 - Arts and crafts with an outdoor theme, with some indoor sessions for when being outdoors isn’t possible

 - Involvement in local projects such as community gardens – making a real difference to people and to nature